bwarren2/objective_impeachment/PITCHME.md

 Part 1.
 The impeachment case, with requirements, facts, and testimony

 Part 2.
+Counterarguments currently made

+Note:

+1. The affirmative case for impeachment, with required claims, facts, and testimony.

-Counterarguments made by Republicans
+2. The counterarguments made by Republicans.

+So, part 1:

 ---

 ### Part 1:

 Did Donald Trump seek a thing of value in return for being influenced in the performance of an official act?

+Note:

+Did Donald Trump seek a thing of value in return for being influenced in the performance of an official act?
+Three things need to be true.

 ---